The Vector-Tensor nature of Bekenstein's relativistic theory of Modified Gravity

 Matter is required to obey the weak equivalence principle, which means that there is a metric $g_{ab}$ with associated metric-compatible connection $\nabla_{a}$, universal to all matter fields, such that test particles follow its geodesics.
 We shall call the frame of this metric the ``Matter Frame'' (MF).
 For some collection of matter fields $f^{A}$ the action is thus

 When the unit-timelike constraint on $A_{a}$ is satisfied, the metrics, one-form field, and scalar field are related by:

 and

-The use of Lagrange's method of undetermined multipliers to realize the constraint (\ref{constraint}) in TeVeS means that (\ref{md}) and (\ref{mu}) do not apply at the level of the action \footnote[1]{Note that we use action to refer to the integrals presented and not specifically to their extremized values.}.
+The use of Lagrange's method of undetermined multipliers to realize the constraint (\ref{constraint}) in TeVeS means that (\ref{md}) and (\ref{mu}) do not apply at the level of the action \footnote[1]{Note that we use action to refer to the integrals presented and not specifically to their form when the equations of motion are satisfied.}.
 In this form one may not write the action entirely in the MF or EF.
 However, in a variational problem with an algebraic constraint one may instead realize the constraint in the action itself and eliminate one of the variables \cite{lancz}.
 In doing so, (\ref{md}) and (\ref{mu}) may then be used in the action.

-With a view to writing the action entirely in the MF, we may express the unit-timelike constraint in terms of $g^{ab}$,$A_{a}$, and $\phi$:
+With a view to writing the action entirely in the MF, we may express the unit-timelike constraint in terms of $g^{ab}$, $A_{a}$, and $\phi$:

-This enable us to eliminate one degree of freedom: a simple choice is to eliminate the field $\phi$.
+This enables us to eliminate one degree of freedom: a simple choice is to eliminate the field $\phi$.
+The relations between the metrics now take the form